onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-26124 If a VNF Heat Orchestration Template parameter requires a default value, it **MUST** be enumerated in the environment file.

-Note that the parameter attribute “default:” is an OpenStack optional attribute that declares the default value of the parameter.
+Note that the parameter attribute "default:" is an OpenStack optional attribute that declares the default value of the parameter.
 ONAP implementation prohibits the use of this attribute.